 In all situations there should be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
 If they feel a referral should be made then they will advise you to complete the appropriate referral form.
-Please follow the link to:
+This should then be sent in via MARU